The College Library and Reading Collection

 Requests for Purchase

 The Library welcomes suggestions for book purchases.
-There is a small annual budget for the purchase of books.
-Requests for items which are likely to be of use to a number of students, especially over the long-term, may be made directly to the Library at firstname.lastname@example.org or to the Fellow Librarian, Dr Jonathan Healey, at email@example.com Please bear in mind that some books take several weeks to arrive even if they are ordered immediately.
-Please read the Acquisitions Policy.
+There is a small annual budget for the purchase of books and requests may be made directly to the Library at firstname.lastname@example.org or to the Fellow Librarian, Dr Jonathan Healey, at email@example.com.
+Please bear in mind that some books take several weeks to arrive even if they are ordered immediately.
+Please read the Acquisitions Policy

 Students with disabilities

 The ground floor of the Library is wheelchair accessible, though it is advisable to let Reception know in advance of a visit.
 There is a ramp at the front door (not usually in use and is locked) and there is a lift from the Reception area.
 Assistance with fetching books from upstairs or from higher shelves may be requested from Reception during opening hours.

-The Library has a Summary Statement of Provision for Students with Disabilities, which is updated annually, a copy of which can be downloaded here.
+The Library has a Summary Statement of Provision for Students with Disabilities, a copy of which can be downloaded here

 Health and safety